Who Was Jim Nabors?

 Actor and singer Jim Nabors was born in Sylacauga, Alabama, in 1930.
 Plagued by poor health, which prevented him from playing sports in school, Nabors took to the stage.
 Nabors gained national recognition playing the lovable gas attendant, Gomer Pyle, first on The Andy Griffith Show, and later on the CBS spinoff Gomer Pyle, U.S.M.C.
-A versatile performer, Nabors has recorded more than 30 albums.
+A versatile performer, Nabors recorded more than 30 albums.
+He died on November 30, 2017, at age 87.

 The youngest of three children, James Thurston Nabors was born on June 12, 1930, in Sylacauga, Alabama.
 His childhood was framed by a rural Alabama life, much of which he later drew from to create his signature character, Gomer Pyle.